what is money market instruments? | Reforms in Indian Money Market 2021

 MCLR is a new method introduced by RBI on 1st April 2016.
 It is based on the marginal cost of borrowing and returns on net worth for banks. for example, if one-year deposits are 7.5%, then one-year MCLR will be 7.50% plus CRR, operation cost, and tenor premium.

-Limitation of Indian Money market
+Limitations of the Indian Money market

 - Existence two-sector: In the Indian money market there are two sectors organized and unorganized. organized is a regulated market and unorganized is not regulated. unorganized does not distinguish between short-term finance and long-term finance, and also the purpose of finance.
 Therefore it limits the RBI’s control over the money market.